Joaquín Ochoa

-Joaquín Ochoa Giménez (born 1 September 1996) is an Argentine professional footballer who plays as a midfielder for Uruguayan club Racing Club de Montevideo, on loan from Atlanta.
+Joaquín Ochoa Giménez (born 1 September 1996) is an Argentine professional footballer who plays as a midfielder for Arsenal Sarandí.

 Career

 Ochoa Giménez's career began with Atlanta.
 He made his debut in professional football under manager Fernando Ruiz on 11 March 2017, coming off the bench in place of Nahuel Peralta during a draw at home to Colegiales.
 Seven more appearances followed in Primera B Metropolitana in 2016–17.
 Ochoa Giménez scored his first goal during a win away to Deportivo Español in September 2017, with a goal versus Barracas Central following in March 2018; an opponent he netted against again a year later.